-But how to save this wish and to develop it in complete darkness that grows day after day?
-Only the photo-artists who live this way can answer this question.
-They who have saved so much light in their souls that they can see lighter, stronger, and imperceptible things than many painters who have the ability to see.
+But how to save this wish and develop it in complete darkness that grows day after day?
+Only the photo artists who live this way can answer this question.
+They have saved so much light in their souls that they can see lighter, stronger, and imperceptible things than many painters who have the ability to see.

-Sells Manor is a place located nearly in the heart of New York City, at 135 west 23rd street.
-The photographers there create surprisingly strong works with wonderful technique.
-They are the people with a deep feeling of beauty and surprisingly light souls.
+Sells Manor is a place located nearly in the heart of New York City, at 135 West 23rd street.
+The photographers there create surprisingly strong works with wonderful techniques.
+They are people with a deep feeling of beauty and surprisingly light souls.

-They can find everything they cannot see with their eyes in their deep and unique inner worlds.
 These photographers have opened their photo studio in a small, simple room on the lowest floor of the building.
 Everything in the studio is made by their own hands with their own money.
 There is a large collection of different masks and extraordinary, strange things, crafts, textures, and backgrounds.
 They gather every Thursday, dedicating themselves to their favorite pursuit, inventing new methods of creation.
 This allows them to express themselves in everything they undertake, creating incredible results.
 Very often some volunteer becomes a hero of extraordinary photo ideas.
-They dress and surrounding him with different objects that are moved by the hands of those who stand in complete darkness, highlighted strictly by directed light of a small lantern.
+They dress and surround him with different objects that are moved by the hands of those who stand in complete darkness, highlighted strictly by the directed light of a small lantern.
 Separate parts of the composition are lit for a certain time depending on the author’s idea.